Who should use a chronological resume?

 The best font to use for resumes is a classic, easy-to-read font, like Times New Roman or Calibri.
 You can use modern fonts, which are also appropriate, like Helvetica, Verdana, Ariel, or Lato.
+Keep in mind that ATS systems don't mind the font as long as it's readible serif or sans-serif.
 The regular font size for resumes is 12 points.
 Larger fonts are acceptable for headings, your name, or titles of sections.
 If you're having trouble fitting your content on one page, you might try making your font 10.5 points, but don't go lower.

 Your resume should be easy for the hiring manager to digest all your best work.
 Using the right font in combination with colors can help that.
 Use white as the background, black for the text, and the remaining color as an accent.
 It is advisable to use for the third color some shades of blue, green, or dark red.
 Avoid too flashy colors.

 Your resume should always begin with your full, searchable name.
 Your name should be the biggest thing on the page.
 Recruiters are spending a few seconds on your resume, they should know whose it is.
 Show your location, there is no need to put your full home address, but recruiters expect to see your city and state.
 Add your contact information like your phone number and professional and easy-to-read e-mail address.

 As we mentioned before, for the Chronological resume template, you can skip the summary statement section.
 It can be a plus to add one or two sentences about who you are as a professional and what is your experience.